thearossman/iris-artifact-eval/README.md

 }
 ```

+Note: in some cases, Iris can infer the [DataLevel](core/src/conntrack/conn/conn_state.rs#L29) (e.g., a "tls" callback requesting a TLS handshake is delivered as soon as the TLS handshake is ready).
+The compiler will throw an error if a DataLevel is required and missing.

 ### Filters

-Iris supports the Wireshark-like filter syntax introduced by [Retina](https://stanford-esrg.github.io/retina/retina_filtergen/index.html) for filtering on protocols and protocol fields.
+Iris supports a Wireshark-like filter syntax that builds on that introduced by [Retina](https://stanford-esrg.github.io/retina/retina_filtergen/index.html) for filtering on protocols and protocol fields.

 Iris also supports defining custom (stateful or stateless) filters, similar to data types.
 Custom filter functions must return a `FilterResult` (Accept, Drop, or Continue).
 Stateful filters (i.e., those associated with a struct) must implement the [StatefulFilter](./core/src/subscription/filter.rs) trait.